 The exact cause of PCOS is unknown.
 Early diagnosis and treatment along with weight loss may reduce the risk of long-term complications such as type 2 diabetes and heart disease.

 Signs and symptoms of PCOS vary.
 A diagnosis of PCOS is made when you experience at least two of these signs:

 - Excess androgen.
-Elevated levels of male hormone may result in physical signs, such as excess facial and body hair (hirsutism), and occasionally severe acne and male-pattern baldness.
+Elevated levels of male hormones may result in physical signs, such as excess facial and body hair (hirsutism), and occasionally severe acne and male-pattern baldness.

 PCOS signs and symptoms are typically more severe in people with obesity.

 When to see a doctor

 See your doctor if you have concerns about your menstrual periods, if you're experiencing infertility or if you have signs of excess androgen.
 These might include new hair growth on your face and body, acne and male-pattern baldness.